Dairy cattle: Reproduction

 Cows can be impregnated naturally (by a bull) or, as here, by artificial insemination.

 Since the 1950s, artificial insemination (AI) is used at most dairy farms; these farms may keep no bull.
 Artificial insemination uses estrus synchronization to indicate when the cow is going through ovulation and is susceptible to fertilization.
 Advantages of using AI include its low cost and ease compared to maintaining a bull, ability to select from a large number of bulls, elimination of diseases in the dairy industry, improved genetics and improved animal welfare.
 Rather than a large bull jumping on a smaller heifer or weaker cow, AI allows the farmer to complete the breeding procedure within 5 minutes with minimum stress placed on the individual female's body.

 Dairy cattle are polyestrous, meaning they cycle continuously throughout the year.
 They tend to be on a 21 day estrus cycle.
 However for management purposes, some operations use synthetic hormones to synchronize their cows or heifers to have them breed and calve at the ideal times.
 These hormones are short term and only used when necessary.
 For example, one common protocol for synchronization involves an injection of GnRH (gonadotrophin releasing hormone). which increases the levels of follicle stimulating hormone and luteinizing hormone in the body.
 Then, seven days later prostaglandin F2-alpha is injected, followed by another GnRH injection 48 hours later.
 This protocol causes the animal to ovulate 24 hours later.

 Estrus is often called standing heat in cattle and refers to the time in their cycle where the female is receptive towards the male.
 Estrus behaviour can be detected by an experienced stockman.
 These behaviours can include standing to be mounted, mounting other cows, restlessness, decreased milk production, and decreased feed intake.

 More recently, embryo transfer has been used to enable the multiplication of progeny from elite cows.
 Such cows are given hormone treatments to produce multiple embryos.
 These are then 'flushed' from the cow's uterus.
 7–12 embryos are consequently removed from these donor cows and transferred into other cows who serve as surrogate mothers.
 This results in between three and six calves instead of the normal single or (rarely) twins.

-As a result of long-term cooperation between USDA and dairy farmers which led to a revolution in dairy cattle productivity, the United States has since 1992 been the world’s largest supplier of dairy bull semen.
+As a result of long-term cooperation between USDA and dairy farmers, the United States has since 1992 been the world's largest supplier of dairy bull semen.